Holographic partition function of democratic M-theory: Conclusions

 The results presented here also have broader implications for the study of higher-dimensional gauge theories.
 The framework we have developed for M-theory is not limited to this specific case but can be applied to other theories with similar structures, such as democratic Maxwell-Chern-Simons theory in 5d, or type IIB $SL(2)$ democratic supergravity.
 This opens up new avenues for research in the study of quantum field theories and supergravity, particularly in the context of democratic formulations that unify the electric and magnetic degrees of freedom.

-Moreover, this paper highlights the importance of the gauge transformations and the covariant derivatives that act on the sections of the line bundle.
-The introduction of these tools is essential for understanding the transformation properties of the partition function, providing a rigorous mathematical framework for analyzing its behavior under gauge transformations.
-The analysis of the curvatures associated with these covariant derivatives further establishes the validity of the proposed formulation, ensuring that the partition function remains well-defined and gauge invariant.
+Moreover, this paper highlights the importance of the global symmetry transformations and the covariant derivatives that act on the sections of the line bundle.
+The introduction of these tools is essential for understanding the transformation properties of the partition function, providing a rigorous mathematical framework for analyzing its behavior under these kind transformations.
+The analysis of the curvatures associated with these covariant derivatives further establishes the validity of the proposed formulation, ensuring that the partition function remains well-defined and invariant.

 There are open questions that need to be addressed, some of them are determinant to settle the validity of these results.
 Action \eqref{Holo-parti-Z} needs special attention.
-Although we have several evidences that show this integral is well defined (modulo $2\pi\mathbb{Z}$).
-Namely, independent of the choice of the manifold, see Appendix B, we have not formally proven this yet.
-Related with this issue is the fact that we also need to prove that the splinting $(C_4,C_7)$, together with the gauge transformation \eqref{gauge-prime} forms a globally well defined object.
-To this end we need to show that the associated cocicle closes into integers.
-We have done this in Appendix B, however due to the complexity of the cocicle we are not able to draw a conclusion yet on this matter.
-Proving this will lead to show that $(C_4,C_7)$, is a well defined object, therefore integral \eqref{13-int} will be quantize, hence $S_{12}$, will be well defined.
-We leave this conclusions for a different work.
+Although we have several evidences that show this integral is well defined on a closed 12d manifold (modulo $2\pi\mathbb{Z}$).
+Namely, independent of the choice of the manifold, similar to the Chern-Simons action in 3d, we have not formally proven this yet.

+If ultimately this approach proves to be correct the next natural step would be to introduce the charged objects of the theory and compute the expectation value of the corresponding observable.
+Although for this we will need a more powerful cohomological approach similar to \cite{Witten:1996md,Hopkins:2002rd,Fiorenza:2012mr}.